 - In a medium bowl add cut peaches and lemon juice and set aside.

 - In another medium bowl, whisk together the flour, baking powder, baking soda and salt, set aside.

 - In the bowl of an electric mixer, combine butter and sugar and beat until creamy, about 5 minutes.
-Add eggs one at a time, beating well after each additional.
+Add eggs one at a time, beating well after each addition.
 Add lemon zest and beat until combined.

 - Reduce the speed of the mixer to low and alternate adding flour mixture and yogurt, beginning and ending with flour.
 Beat just until combined.
-Using a spatula, gently gold in peaches and blueberries.
+Using a spatula, gently fold in peaches and blueberries.

 - Pour into prepared pan and bake for 45-50 minutes.
 Cool for 20 minutes before inverting.

 - Glaze: In a small saucepan combine jam and water and bring to a boil.
-Remove from heat and pour over the cooled inverted cake.
+Remove from heat and pour over the inverted cake.